Where to Stay in Lisbon - A Local’s Neighborhood Guide

 Hotel do Chiado - Modern, comfortable, and relatively spacious rooms just a few steps from Chiado's main shopping streets.
 Many rooms offer castle and river views $275 USD.

-Casa do Barão - Fantastic boutique hotel with really excellent decor and a small, but lovely pool (usually has a 4-night minimum stay). $200-300 USD
+Casa do Barão - Fantastic boutique hotel with really excellent decor and a small, but lovely pool (usually has a 4-night minimum stay).
+It has very few rooms, so advance bookings are a must. $200-300 USD

 Palacio Das Especiarias - Lovely 4-star hotel with lots of Old World charm just off of Praça Luis de Camões square and steps from the Baixa-Chiado metro stop.
-Good pricing considering the neighborhood and amenities. $220 USD.
+Good pricing considering the neighborhood and amenities.
+It's my top suggestion for a mid-range hotel in Chiado. $220 USD.

 Vincci Baixa - Yet another excellent hotel from the Vincci group.
 Great location, small but well appointed rooms, decent breakfast, and really good value for the area. $220 USD.

-Hotel Lis Baixa - Small hotel offering simple, but nice rooms in a central Baixa location. $150 USD.
+Hotel Lis Baixa - Small hotel offering simple, but nice rooms in a central Baixa location.
+Definitely the best cost-benefit ratio in the neighborhood. $150 USD.

 3. Avenidas Novas

-Best for: Families and couples looking for a quieter atmosphere
+Best for: Families and couples looking for a quieter atmosphere, anyone needing to park a car

-Moving away from the center, Avenidas Novas is a pleasant neighborhood renowned for its wide boulevards, well-kept parks, and Neoclassical architecture.
-It’s one of the newest districts in Lisbon, so don’t expect to find many historical sites here though.
+Moving away from the center, Avenidas Novas is a pleasant neighborhood with wide boulevards, well-kept parks, and Neoclassical architecture.
+It’s one of the newest districts in Lisbon, so don’t expect to find many historical sites, however.
 This is a “functional” neighborhood, and it’s mostly filled with homes and offices.

 During the week, the streets are bustling with people heading to and from work, and during lunchtime, the restaurants fill up with workers on their lunch breaks.